AsleshaReddy/AsleshaReddy/README.md

 <h1 align="center">Hi there, I'm Aslesha Reddy Byreddy 👋</h1>

-🔧 Data Engineer | Cloud-Native Developer | Data Pipeline Specialist
-🚀 Passionate about transforming raw data into meaningful insights

----

-### 👩‍💻 About Me
+## 👩‍💻 About Me

+✍️ I'm Aslesha Reddy Byreddy — a passionate **Data Engineer** with a love for building robust, cloud-native data solutions that transform raw information into impactful insights.

-🎓 Master’s in Information Systems @ Stevens Institute of Technology
+🎓 I hold a Master’s degree in Information Systems from **Stevens Institute of Technology**, where I specialized in data engineering, cloud architecture, and big data platforms.

-🏢 Data Engineer at Wells Fargo (Previously Subaru of America, Accenture)
-☁️ Skilled across AWS, Azure, GCP | Apache Spark, PySpark, SQL
-📊 ETL Expert | BI Integrator | Cloud-native Architect
+💼 I currently work as a **Data Engineer at Wells Fargo**, with past experience at **Subaru of America** and **Accenture**.
+My work revolves around real-time streaming pipelines, ETL workflows, and scalable analytics infrastructure.

+🚀 I’ve worked hands-on with technologies like:
+- **AWS, Azure, GCP** – Cloud & Data Lake Solutions
+- **Apache Spark, Kafka, PySpark** – Real-time & batch data pipelines
+- **SQL, Airflow, SSIS, NiFi** – Data orchestration & ETL design
+- **Power BI, Tableau** – BI dashboards with data storytelling

-📈 Optimized Power BI dashboards by 35% | Reduced data latency by 60%
+📊 I've improved Power BI performance by 35% and helped reduce data latency by 60% in enterprise systems.

+✨ I'm passionate about bridging data engineering and analytics — building systems that make data meaningful, fast, and accessible.

 ---